At last, the story of my solo weekend in Amsterdam!

 That small lovely boutique hotel was called NL Hotel Museumplein.

 Update 2016: Sadly, the NL Hotel Museumplein is now closed.
-However, it’s sister hotel nearby – NL Hotel district Leidseplein – is probably just as good!
+However, it’s sister hotel nearby – NL Hotel district Leidseplein – seems to be just as good!

-The NL-Hotel Museumplein in Amsterdam was in a historic, residential trendy part of town and just 5 minutes from the Museumplein or Museum Square where all the greats can be found.
+The NL-Hotel Museumplein in Amsterdam was in a historic, residential trendy part of town and just 5 minutes from the Museumplein, Museum Square or Museum Quarter, where all the greats can be found!
 The hotel is also in a part of the Amsterdam Fashion District.
 My hotel was on a quiet side street with upper-middle class families and children strolling around, a small historic church around the corner, and trendy cafe’s and high-class Korean BBQ restaurants not far away, as well as a farmers’ market very close by.

 Note: NL Hotel district Leidseplein is in the same area!